MystieBluz/daily-planner/README.md

 WHEN I scroll down
 THEN I am presented with timeblocks for standard business hours WHEN I view the timeblocks for that day
-THEN each timeblock is color coded to indicate whether it is in the past, present, or future WHEN I click into a timeblock
+THEN each timeblock is color coded to indicate whether it is in the past(color:Grey), present(color:Red), or future(color:Green)
+WHEN I click into a timeblock
 THEN I can enter an event
 WHEN I click the save button for that timeblock